Learning Support at Applewild

 Are there additional fees for this program?

 Yes.
 Families pay for the highly individual attention of any tutoring that is established based on the level of support required.
-There is also a graduated comprehensive fee that ranges from $50 to $500, depending on the level of support required, and there is a fee for Language Waiver support based on the number of sessions.
+Because the fees are variable, it is best to discuss any additional fees when exploring admission for your child.